prisma-labs/graphql-framework-experiment/website/content/06-components-standalone/01-schema/01-api/11-api-plugins.md

 The "onMissingType" hook occurs when a type is provided as a string, but was never explicitly defined.
-This can be helpful in situations where you have boilerplate types which can be constructed generically / programatically based on their name.
+This can be helpful in situations where you have boilerplate types which can be constructed generically / programmatically based on their name.

 Here is an example of a plugin which creates a "ResourceResponse" type whenever you see a string: